 The best thing I got from my studies was the career which ensued as a result — and I have to say I enjoyed the earlier days when we were forging the new frontiers.Peter Garriga

 My first summer in the department, in 1995/6 was memorable — a tight-knit group of quirky, dedicated scientists, supportive of undergraduates.
 Lots of ‘culture’ around UNIX, functional and logic programming.
 I’m still friends and colleagues with many of the people I got to know that summer.
 For years, it defined the music I listened to, and the topics I spoke about.
 I’m still fond of that time, but I’m also glad to have grown up since then!Tony Wirth

 I am very confident that the early Information Systems students will go on to be among the leaders of the IS profession in Australia in the future.
 We will see them.Mike Vitale

-In 2013 the Technophilia team from the Departments’ Interaction Design Lab described themselves as “one insatiable, speed-reading, blog-burning, demon design team.”
+In 2013 the Technophilia team from the Departments’ Human-Computer Interaction Lab described themselves as “one insatiable, speed-reading, blog-burning, demon design team.”